Seerow0/-MK-II-Nicholas-J-Website-/README.md

-# Welcome to Nick's Github_pages for dummies. 😁
+# Welcome to Nick's Github_pages for dummies(well this dummy in particular). 😁

 [Website](https://seerow0.github.io/testing/)